Martin-Pitt/awesome-frontend-games/README.md

 Usually some mix of HTML, CSS, JavaScript, Canvas and/or WebGL.

 This curation is to show off games that stand out.
+Also libraries or news pertaining to important developments in the industry.
 They prove that using web technologies are stable and mature enough for professional game development.

+## News

+- Low Latency Canvas
+	* Chrome is implementing a low latency mode for 2D & WebGL canvas: https://www.chromestatus.com/feature/6360971442388992
+	* It's a subtle change but actually important in games where timing can be sensitive
+	* Critical for games with action or twitch controls

 ## Full Games